BalaM314/mlogx/spec.md

 Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(it'll just be annoying to write function calls without `call`).

 Note: Without jump or call statements, the only file executed is main.mlog(x).
 Your other files should contain functions or subroutines that you can call.
-Functions are only included in your final program if you use them, however, they don't make your program any slower unless they are executed.
+As this project is a WIP, currently all functions from the stdlib are included in your output file, however, they don't make your program any slower unless they are executed.
+This is temporary, but I need to make a linker first, which is... non-trivial.

 ### For standalone files
-Create a folder and place a single .mlogx file inside.
-It will be compiled into a .mlog file.
+Create a folder and place one or more .mlogx files inside.
+They will be compiled into .mlog files and placed in the same directory.

+All functions from the stdlib are included in your output file, however, they don't make your program any slower unless they are executed.
+This is temporary, but I need to make a linker first, which is... non-trivial.

 ## Functions